Master's Program in Autism Studies

 These criteria may be applied or weighted differently for different students.
 For example, for students just receiving a Bachelor's degree, greater attention will be paid to recent grades.
 For students out of school for some time, work background and experience will count relatively more.
 Please follow the procedures for application established by the Graduate Admissions Office (UML Graduate Admissions Policies)

 Matriculated students in Autism Studies who come to UMass Lowell with prior graduate work at other schools may request a transfer of a maximum of 12 credit hours.
 An assessment will be conducted to determine how courses proposed for transfer map onto our courses with respect to BACB requirements.
-Such transfer credit is subject to the approval of the Graduate Coordinator and the Registrar's Office and must meet the University's Graduate Tranfer Credit requirements.
+Such transfer credit is subject to the approval of the Graduate Coordinator and the Registrar's Office and must meet the University's Graduate Transfer Credit requirements.
 (For students who have completed courses in the Behavioral Intervention in Autism Certificate Program, it may be possible to transfer more than 12 credits.)

 Part-time Study and Non-Degree Status

-While the program in Autism Studies who come to UMass Loweell for full-time study, part-time students are encouraged to apply.
+While the program in Autism Studies who come to UMass Lowell for full-time study, part-time students are encouraged to apply.
 Many courses are offered online, while on-campus courses are usually offered at late afternoon and evening hours to accommodate students who are employed.
 Students not pursuing an advanced degree or who wish to begin their graduate study without first applying for matriculated status are invited to register as non-degree students for specific graduate courses on a space-available basis.
 Such students need meet only the first two of the admissions requirements listed above.

 If a non-degree student later applies for acceptance into the Master’s program, his/her application will be treated equally with those of other new applicants, though performance in graduate courses taken on campus will be used as an additional admissions criterion.
 Non-degree students accepted as matriculated students may apply to transfer a maximum of 6 graduate credits earned at the University of Massachusetts Lowell with a grade of "B" or better toward the Master’s degree.
 Students who are enrolled in a UML certificate program may be able to transfer more than 6 credits.